project-tsurugi/tsurugidb/docs/sql-features.md

 # Available SQL features in Tsurugi

-In the latest release, Tsurugi SQL features are very limited.
-See [planned features section](#planned-features) for the features we are planning to support in the future.
+Tsurugi is based on the ANSI SQL standard, though it does not cover the entire specification.
+The following sections outline the currently supported capabilities.
+For details on upcoming capabilities, please refer to the [planned features section](#planned-features) below.

 ## Definitions (DDL)